jamesorr/mocsy/README.rst

-The mocsy package is described by Orr and Epitalon (2015) and has been compared to other packages that compute marine carbonate chemistry by Orr et al. (2015).
-More recently, mocsy was expanded by Orr et al. (2018) who added new routines to propagate uncertainties and compute sensitivities of derived variables to input variables (DIC, total alkalinity, temperature, salinity, total dissolved inorganic phosphorus, and total dissolved silicon).
+The mocsy package is described by Orr and Epitalon (2015) and has been compared to other packages that compute marine carbonate chemistry by (Orr et al., 2015).
+More recently, new routinnes were added to propagate uncertainties and compute sensitivities of derived variables to input variables (Orr et al., 2018)

 **Documentation and Examples**